Burglary and... Oops never mind...

-"I think," Cooper offered, "we are more observant to it because of what we went through."
+"I think, we are more observant to it because of what we went through."
 Cooper shook his head and looked down at the floor.

 Vivian nodded as Lane walked up.

 "What are y'all talking about over here?"
-Lane questioned with a smile.
+Lane grabbed a cup off of the table.

 "Just wondering what they canceled our vacation for."
 Cooper shrugged and continued nursing his cup of coffee.

 The officers were sworn in as temporary federal agents and divided among the agents.

-"Viv, Coop, Lane," Nate called out, "you're with me, and we're off to South Carolina.
+"Viv, Coop, Lane, you're with me, and we're off to South Carolina.
 Ben, Mason and Agent Justin Phillips are going to handle a different one East of Savannah."
+Nate waved them over.

 "Where are we headed in South Carolina?"
-Cooper asked on the way to the unit.
+Cooper glanced over at Nate on the way to the unit.

-"Pinckney Island National Wildlife Refuge," Nate replied as they climbed in the SUV.
+"Pinckney Island National Wildlife Refuge," Nate said as they reached the unit.

-"I have to admit," Vivian told the guys, "it's going to be fun to leave the state."
+"I have to admit, it's going to be fun to leave the state."
 Vivian looked at the men with a grin.

 Vivian and Cooper smiled at each other.

-"Now, to get you two married off," Nate said as if he were thinking of a way to do it.
+"Now, to get you two married off," Nate spoke as if he were thinking of a way to do it.

 The four laughed the whole way to Pinckney Island.

-Before they knew it the hour and a half drive was over and they were pulling on to the property.
+Before they knew it the hour and a half drive was over and they were turning on to the property.

 "ID," the officer at the gate greeted them.
 Nate showed his credentials and the officer responded, "All the way to the back."

 He soon walked in the office and looked at her laying on the floor.
 "What you got?"

-"Look at this book case," she said as she got on the floor.
+"Look at this book case."
+She gazed under the book case.
 "It sits ever-so-slightly off of the floor."